sillygwailo/Slack-Twitter/README.md

     export TWITTER_ACCESS_TOKEN_KEY=yourTwitterAccessTokenKeyHere
     export TWITTER_ACCESS_TOKEN_SECRET=yourTwitterAccessTokenSecretHere

-If you're deploying to Heroku, use the following:
+If you're deploying to Heroku, press the Deploy to Heroku button above and you can punch the tokens in the form.
+If you're deploying from the command line, use the following:

     heroku config:set SLACK_CHANNEL=yourSlackChannelHere
     heroku config:set SLACK_TOKEN=yourSlackTokenHere